SaifSabban/Trinkey-Mouse-Jiggler/README.md

 # Adafruit Trinkey Mouse Jiggler (Arduino)
- This arduino code deminstrats a simgle function that allows your Adafruit Trinkey (or other ATSAMD21 device) to act like a computer mouse and will randomly move every few seconds
+ This arduino code deminstrats a single function that allows your Adafruit Trinkey (or other ATSAMD21 device) to act like a computer mouse and will randomly move every few seconds

 ## Device List
 * [Trinket M0](https://www.adafruit.com/product/3500)